-Popping into local wineries is one of the best things to do in Moab when it rains!
 The most popular one is Spanish Valley Vineyard and Winery which also boasts a bed and breakfast, so you can book a stay here and enjoy the whole experience.

 Another winery in the area is Castle Creek Winery which is about 15 minutes outside of town and provides a good break from Moab if you want to spend your afternoon wine tasting after enjoying some of the best hikes in Moab.

 Most visitors who want to ride a bike in Moab head to Slickrock Trail, a well-known spot that gets all the visitors.
 But if you want to see one of the best landscapes near Moab that is mostly free of people, head to Bartlett Wash, a remote area that is home to incredible slick rock landscapes.

 This is a great spot for hiking, mountain biking, but as of recently, it also attracts many photographers who come here to take shots of this area with smooth, porous rock formations.

 🧭 Since there are no designated trails in the area, you can create your route while exploring this vast expanse and testing your navigation skills.

 A small oasis right outside of downtown Moab, Mill Creek is a perfect spot to cool off on a hot summer day.
 I’ll be honest with you, I came here on a Friday afternoon in July and it was pretty busy, so I ended up taking a quick dip and leaving quickly.

 It’s a cool 2-mile trail just a bit away from downtown Moab that has plenty of greenery and cool air to help you beat the heat.